rbuchberger/jekyll_picture_tag/docs/index.md

 ```

 In other words, you have the art direction, format switching, and resolution switching problems
-*solved*, with a one-liner and a config file that is 1/3 as long as the output markup.
-Lighthouse is
+*solved*, with a one-liner and a nicely readable config file that is 1/3 as long as the output
-happy, and you don't even need to crop things yourself.
+markup.
+Lighthouse is happy, and you don't even need to crop things yourself.